 More context is not always better.
 Attention degrades with length.
 Keep retrieved context to 50-60% of the available window and reserve space for conversation history and output.
 The model's failure mode at long context is silent — the wrong answer with no warning.

 Vector similarity is a rough proxy for relevance.
 A cross-encoder re-ranker examines query-document pairs jointly and catches false positives that embedding similarity misses.
-Highest-leverage single addition to most RAG pipelines.
+This is the highest-leverage single addition to most RAG pipelines — add it before optimizing anything else.

 Enterprise knowledge changes constantly.
 Build change detection into the ingestion pipeline.
 Stale chunks that cite outdated information are worse than no retrieval — they produce confidently wrong answers, which is the failure mode that erodes trust fastest.